neomjs/neo/.github/CODEBASE_OVERVIEW.md

 ## apps

-This contains demo apps created with the <a href="https://github.com/neomjs/create-app" rel="_blank">create-app</a> script.
+This contains demo apps created with the <a href="../buildScripts/createApp.js" target="_blank">createApp</a> build script.
 Demo apps are created together in this repo, to allow for work on the framework source in parallel.
-Once a demo app is done, `npx neo-app` will createa a new shell and move it into the <a href="https://github.com/neomjs/" rel="_blank">neo namespace</a>.
+(Note: The createApp build script creates a neo.mjs app shell within this repository's app folder.)
+Once a demo app is done, `npx neo-app` will create a new shell and move it into the <a href="https://github.com/neomjs/" rel="_blank">neo namespace</a>.

 ## buildScripts

-This contains the nodejs based programs as well as <a href="https://github.com/neomjs/create-app" rel="_blank">create-app</a>.
+This contains the nodejs based programs such as <a href="../buildScripts/createApp.js" rel="_blank">createApp</a>.
 The tooling (webpack) to create the dist versions, themes & docs output.

 ## dist